Park Ji-yeon: 2014–2017: Solo debut

 Park made her solo debut in May 2014, releasing the title track "Never Ever" (also known as "1 Minute 1 Second").
-The music video ranked number one on China's biggest music video site YinYueTai for two weeks straight.

-In June, Park was cast in MBC's television series Triangle, starring as the potential wife for Yim Si-wan's character.
-The same month, she began hosting SBS MTV's The Show alongside Lee Hye-ri.
+The music video ranked number one on China's largest music video platform YinYueTai for two weeks straight.
+In June, Park was cast in MBC's television series Triangle, starring as the potential wife for Im Si-wan's character.
+The same month, she began hosting SBS M's The Show: All About K-pop alongside Lee Hye-ri.

 In May 2015, Park was cast in the Korean-Chinese film Encounter alongside actor Lee Dong-gun.
+Due to unknown reasons, the film was never released.
 In July 2015, she collaborated with 2BiC's Jun-hyung on the song "Summer Love".
 In 2016, Park was cast in the web drama My Runway alongside Kang Dong-ho.
 The drama was released on Netflix in December 2016.
 In February 2017, it was announced that Park would be making her solo comeback after three years with a new album.
-However, album preparations were later cancelled.
+However, album preparations were later cancelled due to T-ara's controversy resurfacing.

 2018–present: Continued acting and Senpass

 In early 2018, Park and her fellow T-ara members departed from MBK Entertainment following the expiration of their contracts.
 She later signed with Chinese agency Longzhen Culture Development in May 2018.
-Park and Vietnamese singer Soobin Hoàng Sơn have released music videos for the Korean version and Vietnamese version of their collaboration track, "Between Us".
+Park and Vietnamese singer Soobin Hoàng Sơn have released music video for their collaboration track, "Between Us" exclusively on VLive, then on YouTube.
+However, the music video along with the audio video were deleted for unexplained reasons and were never uploaded again.
 Jiyeon signed with Partners Park in November 2018 for her domestic activities.
 On November 26, it was revealed that Park would release a digital single in mid December, as a thank you gift for fans.
-On December 22, 2018, Park released music videos for the Korean and Chinese version of her winter ballad track "One Day".
+On December 22, 2018, Park released the music video for her winter ballad track "One Day".
 On April 2, 2019, Park was cast in the KBS2's mystery, romantic comedy drama I Wanna Hear Your Song alongside Yeon Woo-jin, Kim Se-jeong and Song Jae-rim.

-On December 26, 2019, Park released her second EP Senpass, a portmanteau of "Sense" and "Compass".
+On December 26, 2019, Park released her second EP SENPASS, a portmanteau of "Sense" and "Compass".
 The EP consists of five-track including the title track "Take A Hike".